alby13/random-number-2024/README.md

 ## Methods of Random Number Generation
 This program uses the following methods to generate random numbers:

-Entropy Pool Random:
+**Entropy Pool Random:**

 Utilizes the os.urandom function to gather random bytes from the operating system's entropy pool.
 Converts these bytes into an integer to produce a random number within a specified range.
 Intel Hardware RNG:

+**Intel Processor Method:**

 Uses Intel's hardware-based random number generator (RDRAND) to produce random numbers.
 This method is supported only on Windows systems and requires specific Intel hardware.
 OS urandom Hardware Random:

+**Intel Processor Method:**

 Similar to the Entropy Pool method, this uses os.urandom to generate random bytes.
 Converts these bytes into a random number within a given range.

-AMD Hardware RNG (placeholder):
+AMD Hardware :

-Intended to use AMD's hardware-based random number generator.
-This method is currently a placeholder and will be implemented in future updates.
-Usage
-GUI
-The program includes a graphical user interface (GUI) for easy interaction.
+This method uses AMD's Hardware Random Number Generator (HRNG) to generate a random number.
+The HRNG is a hardware-based random number generator that uses thermal noise to generate random numbers.
+This method is considered to be highly random and secure, but it is only available on AMD processors.

-# Download the programming
+# Download the program

 ### Clone the repository: